rayhankinan/concurrency-control-protocol/README.md

 ## Description

 This is a project for the course "Database Management" at Bandung Institute of Technology.
 The project is about implementing a concurrency control protocol for a database management system.
-There are 3 protocols implemented in this project, which are Simple locking protocol, OCC, and MVCC.
+There are 3 protocols implemented in this project, which are Simple Locking Protocol, OCC, and MVCC.
 The project is implemented in Python 3.

 ## Requirements